caganseyrek/Jumpstart/README.md

 git clone https://github.com/caganseyrek/Jumpstart.git
 ```

-Then navigate to folder of the cloned repository:
+Then navigate to folder of the cloned repository and use the codes/projects you need:

 ```bash
 cd path/to/Jumpstart
 ```

 ## Descriptions